Found by AI

 Phase 2 (Weeks 3–6): GEO Content - Building Extractable Authority

 Four GEO-optimized blog posts were published between weeks 3 and 6.
-Each was written according to the answer-capsule structure: a direct 20–25 word answer immediately after each H2 heading, attributed statistics, FAQ schema, and self-contained paragraphs of 40–60 words.
+Each used the answer-capsule structure: a direct 20–25 word answer right after each H2, attributed statistics, FAQ schema, and self-contained paragraphs of 40–60 words.

-The content topics were selected by identifying the exact natural language queries patients ask AI systems — not keyword searches, but full questions.
-The Princeton GEO study (KDD 2024) established that Statistics Addition increases AI visibility by 33% and Cite Sources increases it by 28%.
-Every post included a minimum of four attributed data points with source, figure, and year.
+Topics were selected by identifying the exact natural language queries patients ask AI - not keyword searches, full questions.
+The Princeton GEO study (KDD 2024) found Statistics Addition increases AI visibility 33% and Cite Sources 28%.
+Every post included at least four attributed data points with source, figure, and year.

 The four posts published:

-Each post was written bilingually — an English primary version and a Swedish translation published as a separate URL with hreflang tags.
-This expanded the target query surface to include Swedish-language AI searches, consistent with the GEO practice documented in a Swedish dental SEO study by Zima Media, which reported a 77% increase in ranking keywords in Sweden using structured bilingual content.
+Each post was written bilingually - an English primary version and a Swedish translation as a separate URL with hreflang tags.
+This expanded the target query surface to Swedish-language AI searches - consistent with a Swedish dental SEO study by Zima Media reporting a 77% increase in ranking keywords using structured bilingual content.

-Content freshness note: Perplexity's Sonar crawler indexed three of the four posts within 8 days of publication.
-According to Onely's 2025 research, pages updated within 30 days receive 3.2x more citations from ChatGPT than older content.
-All four posts were scheduled for a 30-day refresh cycle from publication.
+Content freshness note: Perplexity's Sonar crawler indexed three of the four posts within 8 days.
+Onely's 2025 research found pages updated within 30 days receive 3.2x more ChatGPT citations than older content.
+All four posts were scheduled for 30-day refresh cycles.

 Phase 3 (Weeks 7–12): Authority Building - Reviews, PR, and Local Presence

-Structured content without external authority signals produces limited results.
-Phase 3 focused on generating the off-page corroboration that AI systems use to verify an entity's credibility.
+Structured content without external authority produces limited results.
+Phase 3 focused on the off-page corroboration AI systems use to verify entity credibility.

 Why this phase matters: AI citation behavior correlates more strongly with brand mentions across trusted third-party sources (correlation coefficient 0.664) than with backlinks (0.218), according to off-page GEO analysis cited in the GEO skill research base.
 An entity with schema, GBP, and good content but zero mentions on third-party sites is still a low-confidence source for AI systems.